NethServer/ns8-docs/cluster.rst

 Adding and removing nodes might raise the need of changing the cluster **leader node**.

-A good leader node

-* never changes its IP address(es)
-* must be reachable by any other worker node
+A good leader node must be reachable by any other worker node.

 If DNS is used to find the leader IP address, every worker node must properly resolve the leader host name and that must be the same for every worker node.

-Depending on the current leader node state there are two possible
+Depending on the current leader node state there are two possible procedures to promote a node to leader role:
-procedures:

 * Reachable leader node
 * Unreachable leader node